 You can tweet out to your favourite athletes, see behind the scenes photos, and show support for your country online in real time.
 But which countries are taking advantage of social media to generate team spirit, showcase talents, and interact with their fans?

-In this article, we’ll look at the two of the big contenders, based on the medal results from Vancouver 2010, to determine which team dominates the podium when it comes to social media; Team Canada or Team USA.
-We’ll also look at Team GB to see how they’ve built upon the social media momentum gained in London 2012.
+In this article, our social media marketing London look's at the two of the big contenders, based on the medal results from Vancouver 2010, to determine which team dominates the podium when it comes to social media; Team Canada or Team USA.
+We'll also look at Team GB to see how they've built upon the social media momentum gained in London 2012.

 Team Canada posts frequently (at least once a day), sharing photos, articles and updates on the athletes and volunteers of Sochi 2014.
 They could strike a better balance between sharing content from www.olympic.ca, and external content, but are excellent at replying to fans' comments.